 - Because the 554 is such an iconic Belstaff design, very few “quality ” manufacturers (e.g. Frost River or Filson) want to copy it exactly.
 If you’re looking for a solid bag from a reputable brand that’s similar to the 554, definitely check them out.
 But if you’re looking for a Belstaff 554 replica, you’ll need to search elsewhere.

-For example, if someone knows the difference between this $89.99 Messenger Bag on Ser Bags …
+For example, if someone can tell me the difference between this Berchirly Bag ($38.99) …

-In the end, I went with the HDE Vintage Canvas Messenger Field Bag from Amazon for $34.99.
-Not because it’s radically different than the other options, but basically because it had the 4.3 stars after 129 reviews and the order was fulfilled by Amazon, instead of being shipped from Asia.
-I’m going to be taking it with me for a 3 day family trip soon, and I’ll let everyone know how it holds up.
+In the end, I went with the HDE Vintage Canvas Messenger Field Bag from Amazon for $34.99 (which is no longer available).
+Not because it’s radically different than the other options.
+But basically because it had the 4.3 stars after 129 reviews and the order was fulfilled by Amazon, instead of being shipped from Asia.
+I am happy to say that after 4+ years of pretty regular use, it’s still working just fine.

 Higher Quality Alternatives for the Belstaff 554

-Have some options you’d like to share?
+Have some options for the Belstaff 554 Colonial Messenger Bag you’d like to share?
 The comments are open below!
 And remember to check us out our Facebook page, Instagram account and Pinterest Boards for more James Bond style advice, inspiration and info on where to find the latest deals!